Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Introduction

 \subsection{Related Work}

-There is a massive body of work studying the pruning~\cite{lecun1990optimal,neklyudov2017structured,molchanov2019importance}, quantization~\cite{han2015deep,park2017weighted,zhou2017incremental}, knowledge distillation~\cite{hinton2015distilling,kim2016sequence,tung2019similarity}, and low-rank compression~\cite{sainath2013low,xue2013restructuring,denil2013predicting, kim2015compression,lebedev2014speeding} of deep neural networks.
+There is a massive body of work studying the pruning~\cite{lecun1990optimal,neklyudov2017structured}, quantization~\cite{han2015deep,zhou2017incremental}, knowledge distillation~\cite{hinton2015distilling}, and low-rank compression~\cite{sainath2013low,xue2013restructuring, kim2015compression,lebedev2014speeding} of deep neural networks.
 This work is most related to the following previous results.

-\paragraph{Rank Determination for Linear Tensor Problems} While exact tensor rank determination is NP-hard~\cite{hillar2013most}, some approximate methods have been developed to estimate the tensor ranks in tensor factorization and completion.
-Optimization-based approaches employ a heuristic tensor nuclear norm as the surrogate of tensor rank~\cite{gandy2011tensor,liu2013tensor,goldfarb2014robust}, but they require expensive regularization on the unfolded tensor.
-A nice alternative solution is to use Bayesian inference to automatically estimate tensor ranks from observed data~\cite{bazerque2013rank,zhao2015bayesian,zhou2013tensor,zhang2017big,guhaniyogi2017bayesian}.
+\paragraph{Rank Determination for Linear Tensor Problems} Many heuristic methods have been developed to estimate the tensor ranks in tensor factorization and completion.
+Optimization-based approaches employ a heuristic tensor nuclear norm as the surrogate of tensor rank~\cite{gandy2011tensor, goldfarb2014robust}, but they require expensive regularization on the unfolded tensor.
+A nice alternative solution is to use Bayesian inference to automatically estimate tensor ranks from observed data~\cite{zhao2015bayesian,zhou2013tensor,guhaniyogi2017bayesian}.
 Current Bayesian tensor methods solve tensor factorization, completion and regression problems on small-scale data where the observed data is a linear function of the hidden tensor.
-These problems allow closed-form parameter updates in mean-field Bayesian inference~\cite{zhao2015bayesian,zhou2013tensor,zhang2017big,guhaniyogi2017bayesian}.
+These problems allow closed-form parameter updates in mean-field Bayesian inference~\cite{zhao2015bayesian,zhou2013tensor,guhaniyogi2017bayesian}.
 Sampling-based Bayesian methods (i.e. MCMC) require storing thousands of copies of the model, which is not feasible for large neural networks.
 Because the mean-field variational approach for linear tensor problems~\cite{zhao2015bayesian,zhao2016bayesian} does not work for tensorized neural networks, this paper develops a scalable solver based on stochastic variaitonal inference~\cite{hoffman2013stochastic}.